artur-graniszewski/pdo-proxy/README.md

 // you can alter the output of any method, like "__construct", "query", "prepare"...
 // in order to do so, you must pass method name as an event name
+// please note: multiple event listeners may be attached to a single event type
 $ev->addEventListener("query", function(PDOCommand $command, string $eventName) {
     // you can alter the result of any PDO method
     $event->setResult(new PDOMockStatement("query", "SELECT 1");